bancbanus/marax_monitor/README.md

 * Display and plot temperatures on a Nextion display
 ![Display](/misc/Display_explained.png)
-* Shot timer by attaching a reed switch to the vibration pump
+* Display a shot timer (a reed switch has to be attached to the vibration pump)
 ![Shot timer](/misc/Display_shot_timer.jpg)
 * Send data via MQTT to Node-RED and display data on it's dashboard
 ![Node-RED dashboard](/misc/Node-RED_Dashboard.png)

 Additionally I've added ArduinoOTA for being able to upload updates over the network.

-The device is powered by 18650 LiPo battery, that's why I added a battery shield and a simple circuit for auto power off after an hour of inactivity for savaing energy.
+The device is powered by an 18650 LiPo battery, that's why I've added a battery shield and a simple circuit for auto power off the monitor after an hour of inactivity for saving energy.
 The battery lasts for about one week.

+We're using marax_monitor for some weeks now and especially the shot timer is a feature which we do not want miss any more.
+I also like to watch the temperature profiles which is not so trivial I've thought of before.

 ## BOM

 **Note:** I just used components which were available in my lab.
-Feel free to

 Required:
 * ESP8266 development board
 * Nextion Display, e.g. [Nextion NX4024T032](https://www.itead.cc/nextion-nx4024t032.html)
 * Reed switch, e.g. [MC-38](https://www.aliexpress.com/item/32255861885.html)

-Optional (for powering with battery):
+Optional (for battery powering):
 * Boost converter, e.g. WEMOS battery shield
 * Battery, e.g. LiPo 18650

-Optional (for having auto power off functionality):
+Optional (for auto power off functionality):
 * PNP and NPN MOSFETs, resistors, diode

 or